Alumsdesigns/standup-updates-app/README.md

 ***

-### Bugs (come back to this with martha)
+### Bugs

 The issues listed  below we identified and fixed in september 2025.

-- run program button - Low contrast between text and the background is an accessibility issue where the difference in color and brightness is not great enough for the text to be easily read. solution was to ensure a high enough contrast ratio.
+- Run program button - Low contrast between text and the background is an accessibility issue where the difference in color and brightness is not great enough for the text to be easily read. solution was to ensure a high enough contrast ratio.
 The WCAG 2.1 standard recommends a minimum contrast ratio of: 4.5:1 for normal text.
 3.0:1 for large text (18pt or 14pt bold).

 - HTML Header h2  - Replacing h2 with h1.
-This structure allows screen readers to provide a "table of contents" to users, letting them jump directly to the section they're interested in
+This structure allows screen readers to provide a "table of contents" to users, letting them jump directly to the section they're interested in - wave flagged this and I fixed it

-- Line too long and traling white space  - error comes from the PEP 8 style guide for Python which recommends that lines of code should be no longer than 80 characters.
+- As I went I fixed PEP8 errors such as Line too long and traling white space.
 This makes the code easier to read, especially when viewed on different screen sizes or when multiple files are open side-by-side.
-To fix this, i needed to break the long line of code into multiple lines, by using parentheses () or a backslash \.
-The preferred method is using parentheses as they're cleaner and more readable.

 - Attribute error fix and time error with utc timezone fixed

-- Called main() instead restart systema s can cause security issue
+- Called main() instead restart system as can cause security issue

+- All fixes can be seen as i used fix in conventional commit messages

 ## Deployment